devdanielsun/MultiplayerServerWorkshop/README.md

 #### C# .NET API

-The backend project is dependent on the MySQL database, without the DB running the run will exit with an error.
+The backend project is dependent on the MySQL database, without the database running the C#.NET API will exit with an error.

 [TicTacToe.Server/README.md](TicTacToe.Server/README.md)